How to use GNS3, GNS3 Terminology, and Overview

 Saving configuration

-By default, GNS3 does not save the configuration running on the device.
+By default, GNS3 does not save the device's running configuration.
 It means if you reload the project or device, the running configuration on the device will be lost.
-To save the running configuration on the device, you need to use the device’s save function.
-To save running configuration on a PC, use the save command.
+To save the running configuration on the device, use the device's save function.
+To save the running configuration on a PC, use the save command.

 saving configuration